mathml-refresh/discussion-papers/docs/semantics-mini.md

 <!-- %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%% -->
 ## Motivation
+Mathematical notations are ambiguous.
+Some notations are used for different purposes and perhaps should be spoken differently.
+In contrast, different communities occasionally express the same mathematical concept using different notations; perhaps they should be spoken the same.
 Consider the variety of purposes for which a superscript is employed.
 Most commonly, one writes $x^2$ or $x^n$ for powers;
 abstractly, power is applied to 2 arguments.
 But superscripts are also used for indexing, such as with tensors or matrices $\Phi^i$.
-Abstractly,  a different operation is applied the same 2 arguments, but in neither case is the implied operator obviously associated with either the base or superscript.
+Abstractly,  a different operation is applied the same 2 arguments;
+one needs to know the subject area or topic to know which operator is intended.

-Then there are cases where the superscript itself indicates which operator is used:
+It gets worse: sometimes the superscript itself indicates the intended operator:
-$z^*$, $A^T$, $A^\dagger$.
-Here the operators are conjugate, transpose and adjoint, respectively; in each case, the base is the single argument while the operator is implied by the superscript.
+$z^*$, $A^T$, $A^\dagger$, may signify conjugate, transpose and adjoint operations applied to the base of the subscript.
-Of course, sometimes these operations are written in functional notation,
+Of course, these operations could also be written in functional notation,
 $\mathrm{conj}(z)$, $\mathrm{trans}(A)$, $\mathrm{adj}(A)$,
 so we ought not conflate the meaning "transpose of A" with the specific superscript notation that was used.